port-labs/port-docs/docs/software-catalog/page/tutorial.md

 ```

 :::info
-When updating the permissions of a page, be sure to include the list of roles and users that need permissions in every request.
-Any role or user that does not appear in the request body will lose permissions to the page (this is effectively how you deny permissions to a page from a user)
+When updating page permissions, be sure to include a list of roles and users that need permissions in every request.
+Any role or user that does not appear in the request body will lose permissions to the page (this is also how you deny permissions from a user)

 For example, given the following permissions for a page: